-The foundation of Maxwell's talk was one most people in the room agreed with: trust in democratic institutions is declining.
+The foundation of Walker's talk was one most people in the room agreed with: trust in democratic institutions is declining.
 Politics feels performative, tribal and reactive.
 People feel disconnected from big decisions.
 Hard to argue with that.

 As I listened to the presentation, I kept having the same thought.
 We already have a structure for this: local government.